laravel/docs/upgrade.md

 **Likelihood Of Impact: High**

 Authorization policies attached to controllers using the `authorizeResource` method should now define a `viewAny` method, which will be called when a user accesses the controller's `index` method.
 Otherwise, calls to the `index` method of the controller will be rejected as unauthorized.

+<a name="the-register-controller"></a>
+#### The `RegisterController` Controller

+**Likelihood Of Impact: Medium**

+If you are overriding the `register` or `registered` methods of Laravel's built-in `RegisterController`, you should ensure that you are calling `parent::register` and `parent::registered` from within your respective methods.
+The dispatching of the `Illuminate\Auth\Events\Registered` event and the logging in of the newly registered user has been moved to the `registered` method, so if you are overriding this method and not calling the parent method, the user registration process will fail.

 #### Authorization Responses